pirafrank/OSX_utils/README.md

 ## Requirements

+#### free4mac

+It should work with OS X 10.8+.
+Tested on Yosemite.

+#### macsleep

+It should work with OS X 10.8+.
+Tested on Yosemite.
+It may work on Lion.

 #### nosleep (CLI)

 It should work on OS X 10.6 and above.
-Tested on Mavericks.
+Tested on Mavericks and Yosemite.

 #### userbackup

-Teorically every OS X version.
-Tested on Mavericks.
+It teorically works with every OS X version.
+Tested on Mavericks and Yosemite.

 #### Alfred workflows